V4UIDev/winky-rp-rs/README.md

 ## Description

-A cargo project to blink the onboard LED on a Pi Pico H and an external LED alternately.
+A cargo project to blink the onboard LED on a Pi Pico H, or a Pi Pico W, and an external LED alternately.

 ## Getting Started

 ### Dependencies

 * Requires cargo and rustup to be installed
-* Requires a Pi Pico H, connected either to a probe or via Micro USB to a computer.
+* Requires a Pi Pico H or Pi Pico W, connected either to a probe or via Micro USB to a computer.

 ### Installing